 William III and Mary II formally promised to rule according to law and to be guided by Parliament.
 The Declaration of Rights designated the succession was to go to Mary's children, then Anne's, failing those it was to pass to any children of William (who was strictly speaking only third in line to the throne) by another marriage.
 It declared that no Catholic could become either sovereign or consort and imposed a new Oath of Allegiance.
 Secondly, it decreed that no monarch could keep a standing army in time of peace except with the consent of Parliament.

 William never inspired the loyalty of his English subjects and was always dismissed as an arrogant foreigner who was chillingly reserved.
-The smog ridden air of London badly affected the chronic asthma he had suffered from since childhood and gave him a constant deep cough.
+The smog-ridden air of London badly affected chronic asthma he had suffered from since childhood and gave him a constant deep cough.
 The court was accordingly moved to the Tudor palace of Hampton Court, outside London.
-He spent much of his time campaigning abroad, in Ireland opposing James' attempt to win back the throne in 1690 and in the Netherlands from 1691 to 97.
+He spent much of his time campaigning abroad, in Ireland opposing James and attempt to win back the throne in 1690 and the Netherlands from 1691 to 97.

 During the King's frequent absences Mary ruled England.
 In 1689, the Queen's sister Anne, after many miscarriages and stillbirths, gave birth to a son who survived, an heir to the throne in the next generation, named William in honour of the King.
 William created the boy Duke of Gloucester.